kwkoo/kahoot-clone-nodejs/README.md

 To import a quiz, run: `scripts/mongo-import quiz.json`

+### Installing on non-OpenShift Kubernetes

+Run: `kubectl apply -f yaml/quiz-k8s.yaml`

 Note: The mongo deployment uses an image from Docker Hub.
 You may have to create a secret to get around Docker Hub's pull rate limit.
+After you create the secret, modify the mongo Deployment in `yaml/quiz-k8s.yaml` and point the `imagePullSecrets` field to your new secret.

 ### Installing on OpenShift using Source to Image

 1. Login to OpenShift by running `oc login`

 1. Run `scripts/deploy-on-openshift`

 ### Building on the local machine